 GLOUCESTER - Beauport Hearing Care takes center stage for a third time in an international hearing healthcare journal.
 The International Hearing Society's current issue of The Hearing Professional published an interview with Judi Hodge Bergeron, BC-HIS, CDP.
 Moreover, the article highlights Beauport Hearing Care's introduction of cannabidiol (CBD) products in their holistic approach.
 Bergeron explained, "We provide much more than hearing aids to support better hearing and communication wellness."
+Order our all natural organic CBD products on-line with free delivery.
 Read more.

 UPDATE: We sent 65 donated hearing aids to the Starkey Hearing Foundation as a result of this drive.